New York University

 Urban Zen Integrative Therapy Training Program (UZIT), RYT 500-Yoga Alliance)- Donna Karan's groundbreaking initiative with Rodney Yee, Colleen Saidman Yee, Richard Freeman, Richard Rosen, Geoffrey Roniger, Pamela Miles, Tracy Griffiths, Lena Falth, Koshin Paley Ellison, Robert Chodo Campbell and Roshi Joan Halifax.
 The UZIT program includes training in yoga therapy, essential oil therapy with Young Living Oils, Reiki, nutrition, and contemplative end-of-life care.
-The 12-month curriculum, now in partnership with Yoga Works, included clinical rotations conducted at Beth Israel Medical Center.
+The 12-month curriculum, now in partnership with Yoga Works, included clinical rotations conducted at Beth Israel Medical Center in New York City.

 Individual Therapy, Group Therapy, Relationship Counseling, Consulation, Supervision, EMDR + Adjunctive EMDR Therapy + Online Counseling Sessions

 As an integrative psychotherapist, I'm delighted to offer a unique approach to emotional health and healing.
 My goal is to blend contemporary psychological practices, intuitive guidance and the wisdom of the ancient healing arts.
 The heart and soul of my approach is to help clients develop insight, self-awareness, self-acceptance, authenticity, self integration, respect for one's body, embodiment, healthy boundaries and self-care practices.